Examining One of the Greatest Heresies to Attack the Church

 Verse 17: “Then we who are alive, who are left, will be caught up together with them in the clouds to meet the Lord in the air, and so we will always be with the Lord.”

-We will always be with our Lord, because after this “rapture” on the Last Day, we will always be with our Lord.
+We will always be with our Lord because, after this “rapture” on the Last Day, we will always be with our Lord.
 There will be no second chances.
 There will be no post-return tribulation.
 There is NOTHING in Scripture that indicates anything different.
 Anything that goes against what the Lord has said, is what we call a presupposition.
 It is supposed.
-Sort of like the Big Band, or creation BY Evolution.
+Sort of like the Big Bang or creation by evolution.
 Anyone who reads Genesis knows how the Lord created all things.
 There is no “evolving” from fish, monkeys or amoeba.
-We are “created” beings, and made in the image of our God.
+We are “created” beings made in the image of our God.
 We are the pinnacle of Creation.
-But the argument FOR evolution is a presupposition from a starting point of “there is no God.”
+The argument for evolution is a presupposition from a starting point of “there is no God.”

-And finally, I want to point out the final verse again from 1st Thessalonians…
+Finally, I want to point out the last verse again from 1 Thessalonians:

-Satan loves to disguise himself and I believe he did this very think with moving Darby to make up an unrelated translation or interpretation of a text that had been left undisturbed for almost 1,900 years until he got ahold of it.
-And this is why we must study the Word of God and the originations of Theology.
+Satan loves to disguise himself and I believe he did this very thing by moving Darby to make up an unrelated translation or interpretation of a text that had been left undisturbed for almost 1,900 years until he got ahold of it.
+This is why we must study the Word of God and the originations of Theology.

 Problem #2: If the Church Was Secretly Raptured, Who Would Witness to those Left Behind?

-So, let’s suppose for a moment that the church was secretly raptured.
-Because there’s a problem for those who are left behind.
-People would somehow come to faithful repentance on their own.
+Let’s suppose for a moment the church was secretly raptured.
+If that were the case, there would be a problem for those left behind.
+Unless people would somehow come to faithful repentance on their own?
 According to some Dispensationalists, only Jews will come to repentant faith during this time.
 How in the world will they know the truth about Christ the Messiah?

 Romans 10:17 - So faith comes from hearing, and hearing through the word of Christ.

 For anyone to have the ability to be given the opportunity of salvation, they must hear the preached Good News.
 This is why Jesus asked us to “Go therefore into the World…” To negate the ability to have the preached word means??
 No one will have the opportunity to reach salvation.
-And whether Jew and or Gentile, who is going to share the gospel with them?
+Whether Jew or Gentile, who is going to share the gospel with them?
 People don’t “save” themselves.
 There is nothing in Scripture that will allow Problem #2 to be reconciled.
 None.
 Not in the New Covenant in Christ.
 This is why we church today.
-We are evangelizing and disciple making.
+We are evangelizing and disciple-making.
 It takes believers to teach others the ways of the Lord.
 Always has… always will.

 Problem #3 – Where is the Holy Spirit during the Tribulation?